 Tommy loves how open and inclusive our mission statement is, yet how it is clear that our area of focus is in the healthcare industry to make sure that spiritual and emotional needs of patients, families, and staff are being addressed in hospitals, nursing homes, and outpatient clinics where we are engaged in ministry.

-Tommy lives in Evanston with his husband Jason, a Licensed Clinical Professional Counselor, who works for the Lake County Health Department as a Program Coordinator for the Case Management Program.
-Tommy’s favorite thing to do in the warm summer months is to walk along Lake Michigan which is a short one mile walk from their home.
+Tommy lives in Skokie with his husband Jason, a Licensed Clinical Professional Counselor, who works for the Lake County Health Department as a Program Coordinator for the Case Management Program.
+Tommy’s favorite thing to do in the warm summer months is to walk along Lake Michigan.

 Why is Bishop Anderson House important to Tommy?
 Click here to learn more.